 After failing to regain the throne she fled to England seeking the protection of Queen Elizabeth I. Elizabeth perceived her as a threat and held her in custody for 19 years in a number of castles and manor houses finally executing Mary for treason in 1587 at Fotheringhay Castle.

-Places in Stirling associated with her include the Church of the Holy Rude, where Mary worshipped and her son was crowned.
+Places in Stirling associated with her include the Church of the Holy Rude, where Mary worshipped and her son James VI of Scotland was crowned.

 Also Darnley's House (no 16-18 Bow Street) where Mary's second husband was supposed to have lived while Mary used Stirling Castle.
 To the west, Doune Castle has 'Queen Mary's apartments' above the kitchen noted for their early form of central heating!